Auditing-Korner/keycloak-auditing/README.md

 ## Prerequisites
 - Python 3.10+
 - Optional: Nuclei binary installed (`nuclei` on PATH) or provide via `--nuclei-path`
+- Optional (AI features): A Nuclei build that supports `-ai` and a valid API key configured per Nuclei docs
 - Network access to the target Keycloak base URL
 - Authorization to test the target